UniversalDependencies/docs/_u-feat/Aspect.md

 ### <a name="Iter">`Iter`</a>: iterative / frequentative aspect

 Denotes repeated action.
 Attested e.g. in Hungarian.
-Iteratives also exist in Czech with this name and meaning but they can be formed only from imperfective verbs and they are usually not classified as a separate aspect; they are just `Aspect=Imp.`
+Iteratives also exist in Czech with this name but their meaning is rather habitual.
+They can be formed
+only from imperfective verbs and they are usually not classified as a separate aspect; they are just `Aspect=Imp.`